sulfuror/rescript-sh/README.md

 script from `rescript.sh`  to `whatevername`, move the script to `/.local/bin`, open your terminal and type the name of your script.

-You'll se a lot of lines in this little script.
+You'll see a lot of lines in this little script.
 What you need to change is the following values:

 * `RESTIC_PASSWORD="CHANGE_ME"` <- Put your restic password between the ""
 * `RESTIC_REPO="/path/to/your/repo"` <- Put your repository directory